E5

-Cordless vacuum shows error on LED panel or flashes five times; unit will not start or stops quickly
+Cordless vacuum shows an error on the LED panel or flashes five times; the unit will not start or stops quickly.

 Safety Warning